zevans/dotfiles-1/README.md

 ## Cygwin on Windows
   - Install Cygwin and include git and wget packages
-  - Install XWin server
-  - For copy/paste integration through vim, with the same config as Linux/OS X, add a shortcut to the "Startup" group with the target

-    ```
-    C:\cygwin\\bin\run.exe -p /usr/X11R6/bin XWin -multiwindow -clipboard -silent-dup-error
-    ```

   - Run the following in Cygwin terminal (mintty)

     ```